 One of the biggest draws to toaster pastries is that they are a grab and go option.
 Kids and adults alike reach for these on their way out the door on a busy day.
 The most sophisticated level of preparation involves a toaster, so they’re a great choice for hectic mornings.
 This healthy homemade version gets baked in advance, and is still a great option for on-the-go families.
 Not only that, the homemade version is even tastier than the store-bought goodies.

-Why You’ll Love This Pastry Recipe
+Why You'll Love This Homemade Pop Tarts Recipe

 • Super Chia – Chia seeds are high in fiber, protein, and omega-3 fatty acids, making this superfood a fantastic source of nutrients.